 The Google Ads Keyword Planner is a nifty tool for coming up with related keywords to your main keyword.
-It’s been around for a long time and continues to provide a wealth of information you can use for your SEO campaign.
+It’s been around for a long time and provides a wealth of information you can use for your SEO campaign.

 And for optimizing your posts for SEO, we can’t recommend Yoast SEO enough.
-It makes keyword optimization a breeze and saves you a lot of time and headache.
+It makes keyword optimization a breeze and saves you time and headaches.

 Outside of search engine optimization, however, is the human aspect of content production.
-You need to know how to engage customers, either through text, images, videos, or all of the three combined.
+You need to know how to engage customers through text, images, videos, or all three combined.

-If you aren’t confident in your content production skills, it’s a good idea to hire people who can do it for you if you have the resources for it.
-We also suggest having someone to manage the content publishing on your social media platforms, which you should also ideally have.
+If you aren’t confident in your content production skills, it’s a good idea to hire people who can do it for you if you have the resources.
+We also suggest having someone manage the content publishing on your social media platforms.

 Tying It All Together

-The 3 C’s has been used in almost any field of business that deals with customers to attract.
+The 3 C’s have been used in almost every area of business dealing with attract e-commerce delight customers, and getting their satisfaction.
 Instead of viewing them as a rule, they’re best used as a guideline for creating or fine-tuning your current strategies and making them more experience-driven.

-If you’re eager to take action but don’t quite know where to start, it’s a good idea to review where your e-commerce store currently stands today in terms of providing customers a good experience.
-From there, you should be able to identify which areas you’re already doing good at and where you can make some improvements.
+If you’re eager to take action but don’t know where to start, it’s a good idea to review where your e-Commerce store currently stands today to provide customers with a good experience and satisfaction.
+From there, you should be able to identify which areas you’re already doing well in and where you can improve.

 In the end, the success of your brand is in the hands of the customers.
-Without them, your business will inevitably sink, so don’t waste another day to make the necessary changes.
+Without them, your business will inevitably sink, so don’t waste another day making the necessary changes.
 You’ll be glad you did.